alexgyllos/Momentum/README.md

 ---

-The project brief was as follows:
+## The project brief was as follows:

-## Educational App
 Create an interactive music playing app.
 The app can be used as a tool for musicians experimenting with different ways to make sound or as a means for entertainment.

 ## MVP